Newhailes House: Sir Charles Dalrymple Fergusson, 5th Baronet (1800–1849)

-Sir Charles Dalrymple Fergusson, 5th Baronet of Kilkerran FRSE (1800–1849) was a Scottish lawyer.He was educated at Harrow, and became an advocate in 1822, practising at the Scottish bar until his father's death.
+Sir Charles Dalrymple Fergusson, 5th Baronet of Kilkerran FRSE (1800–1849) was a Scottish lawyer.
+He was educated at Harrow, and became an advocate in 1822, practising at the Scottish bar until his father's death.
 He was a member of the Speculative Society, and at its meetings read two essays, one on the 'Origin and Progress of Criminal Jurisprudence', and the other on the 'History of Painting'.
 In 1829 he was elected a Fellow of the Royal Society of Edinburgh.
-In 1837, Fergusson succeeded to the estates of his grandfather, Lord Hailes, in East and Mid Lothian, and in 1838 to those of his father in Ayrshire, on which he constantly lived.
+In 1837, Fergusson succeeded to the estates of his grandfather, Lord Hailes, in East and Mid Lothian, and in 1838 to those of his father in Ayrshire.
+He lived mainly at Kilkerran with his family, but did spend periods at Newhailes; he also rented out Newhailes at times when he did not need the property.
 He inherited Newhailes, and the Lordship and Barony of Hailes in 1839, on the death of his aunt, Miss Christian Dalrymple (when he also assumed the additional surname of Dalrymple).
 Fergusson married Helen, daughter of the David Boyle, lord-justice-general of Scotland, by whom he had nine children.
 He died at Inveresk 18 March 1849.

-The last Dalrymples - 19th - 21st century
+The last Dalrymples – 19th–21st century

 Sir Charles Dalrymple, 1st Baronet (1839–1916)

-Born Charles Fergusson, he was the second surviving son of Sir Charles Dalrymple Fergusson, 5th Baronet, and grandson of Sir James Fergusson, 4th Baronet, and his wife Jean, daughter of David Dalrymple, Lord Hailes.
+Born Charles Fergusson, Sir Charles Dalrymple, 1st Baronet was the second surviving son of Sir Charles Dalrymple Fergusson, 5th Baronet, and grandson of Sir James Fergusson, 4th Baronet, and his wife Jean, daughter of David Dalrymple, Lord Hailes.
 Sir James Fergusson, 6th Baronet, was his elder brother.
 On the death of his father in 1849 he assumed the surname of Dalrymple in lieu of Fergusson.
-He was educated at Harrow schooll and Trinity College, Cambridge, became a Scottish Conservative politician.
+He was educated at Harrow school and Trinity College, Cambridge, became a Scottish Conservative politician.
 He was created a baronet, of New Hailes in the County of Midlothian, in 1887, and sworn of the Privy Council, in 1905.
-He was married to Alice Mary Hunter Blair (1852-1889) daughter of Sir Edward, 4th Hunter-Blair baronet.
+He was married to Alice Mary Hunter Blair (1852–1889) daughter of Sir Edward, 4th Hunter-Blair baronet.
 They divided their time between London and Newhailes.
 The house was substantially modernised in 1907.

 In the late 1890s Newhailes entertained politicians such as the Speaker of the House of Commons Arthur Peel, 1st Viscount Peel.
 Frequently Joseph Chamberlain best known as the leading imperialist of the day in Britain, as a Liberal Unionist before he joined the Colonial Office, and John Crichton-Stuart, 3rd Marquess of Bute, a landed aristocrat, industrial magnate and philanthropist.
 He was related to the Royal House of Stuart and the Coutts banking family.
 His visit coincided with his involvement with a notable company law case, relating to the insolvency of the Cardiff Savings Bank (1892) concerning a duty of care to which he was acquitted.